jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

+Great!
+You might notice the points are crowded towards the left side of the plot, making them hard to distinguish.
+This next video will help solve that problem.

+## Log scales

+Theory.
+Coming soon …

 ## Putting the x-axis on a log scale

 You previously created a scatter plot with population on the x-axis and